tahtsnothm/hlang/README.md

 - bootstrap
 -- done writing exprs
 -- parser done
+-- (reexport)

+- support for `\n`
+- support for subs
 - add inheritance (copy default implementations)
 - import c libraries (for text editor implementation)
 - variadic functions?
 - class initialise too
 - empty main files (used for classes only) will not make new files
+- enums have to be declared at the top level

 ## Use
 ```hcc <filename>``` in vba immediate window